 The leading sector within the global car rental market will be executive and luxury cars.
 This is due to many companies expanding their commercial operations and increasing business trips.
 This segment is expected to grow at a CAGR of over 5.5% in the next few years.

-Is it profitable to start a car rental company in 2022?
+Is it profitable to start a car rental company?

 Fair Use Statement